KalaayPT/G4Patcher/README.md

 After checking these things, it adjusts the patch file with the corrected injection address and runs the patch through armips.

-An [armips](https://github.com/Kingcom/armips) binary is bundled into the release, so no need to install anything!
+This tool uses [armips](https://github.com/Kingcom/armips) via FFI - the armips library is compiled from source and linked directly into the binary.

 Please credit me (Kalaay) and the people behind the research for the patches if you use them in your own projects.
 Credits for research can always be found in the patch files themselves, as well as in the [wiki](https://github.com/KalaayPT/G4Patcher/wiki)